Adrián Vallés (pole vaulter)

 Adrián Vallés Iñarrea (born 16 March 1995 in Pamplona) is a Spanish athlete specialising in the pole vault.
 He competed at the 2015 World Championships in Beijing without qualifying for the final.

 His personal bests in the event are 5.65 metres outdoors (Storrs 2015) and 5.47 metres indoors (Columbus 2015).

+Vallés was an All-American vaulter for the Cincinnati Bearcats track and field team, placing runner-up at the 2017 NCAA Division I Outdoor Track and Field Championships.
+He retired from pole vault in 2023 to focus on his work as a data engineer.